 Lycra vs Baggies

-Chances are, you’ve been riding on the road or enjoying a spot of cross-country mountain biking, so you probably have an abundance of lycra in your wardrobe.
-While this is fine to wear, and rather lovely and airy in the summer, it doesn’t offer much protection to your skin when you start experimenting with new terrains.
+If you’ve been riding on the road or enjoying a spot of cross-country mountain biking, you might have an abundance of Lycra in your wardrobe.
+While this is fine to wear, and rather lovely and airy in the summer, it doesn’t offer much protection for your skin when you start experimenting with new terrain.
 Brushes with trees, prickly bushes and the occasional mud slide will be much more bearable when there’s a layer of clothing between them and you.

-Body armour is available, and many people feel more confident riding technical terrain in check and back-protectors, but they can get hot and sticky, and are often overkill for anything outside of a bike park or a technical trail centre.
+Body armour is also available, and many people feel more confident riding technical terrain in chest and back protectors.
+However, these can get hot and sticky, and are often overkill for anything outside of a bike park or a technical trail centre.

 Now, this is a personal thing.
-Even the professional riders are torn between clipless shoes and flat pedal shoes.
+Even professional riders are torn between clipless shoes and flat pedal shoes.
 Basically, stick with what you are comfortable with for now.
-Riders from a cross-country or road cycling background tend to stick with clip-in pedals and, although some say you should learn skills in flat shoes, I personally think you should gain experience in whatever you are already confident in.
+Riders from a cross-country or road-cycling background tend to stick with clip-in pedals and, although some say you should learn skills in flat shoes, I personally think you should gain experience in whatever you are already confident in.

 Wet and wild winters

 When it’s wet, you can pop any waterproof jacket on, but a Gore-Tex (or similar breathable material) will prevent that boil-in-the-bag feeling.
 You may want to look out for stretchy waterproof fabrics for a good range of movement too, but they don’t come cheap.
 Waterproof shorts are also a great idea.

-In the Autumn and Spring, you’ll likely still be warm (or even too warm!) in shorts and a jacket, but the depths of winter may call for an added mid-layer winter jersey or merino wool jumper, and trousers can help keep your shins warm and dry too.
+In autumn and spring, you’ll likely still be warm (or even too warm) in shorts and a jacket, but the depths of winter may call for an added mid-layer winter jersey or merino wool jumper.
+Trousers can help keep your shins warm and dry too.